Phosphate Mining and Toro Bulk Stores

 Phosphorous has numerous commercial applications, in its pure form it is used in the chemical industry; it is added to animal feed as Calcium Phosphate but above all, it is mined and refined for use as crop fertiliser.
 Phosphorous is one of the building blocks of life, plants require phosphorous as much as they do water and to date there is no substitute.
 Find out more about Phosphate rock here.

 It takes one ton of phosphate to produce every 130 tons of grain, which is why around 170 million tons of phosphate rock is mined worldwide every year to keep soils fertile.
 However, phosphate is no longer an unlimited resource and, as a valuable commodity, every effort needs to be made to reduce the amount of waste and maximise the efficiency of production.

-The reason Toro are seeing ever increasing demand for our bulk storage warehouses is the ultimately down to the high value practicality of our buildings.
-Not only is a Toro shelter an extremely cost effective way to cover a large clear span area but it will stand up to the rigors of an extreme environment, requires minimal foundation and perhaps most importantly it can be relocated.
-And, in relation to phosphate storage the composite PVC/Polyester membranes we use are impervious to the oxidising effects of phosphate and will last for 20 years even in the middle of the Sahara Desert.
+The reason Toro are seeing an ever-increasing demand for our bulk storage warehouses is the ultimately down to the high-value practicality of our buildings.
+Not only is a Toro shelter an extremely cost-effective way to cover a large clear span area but it will stand up to the rigours of an extreme environment, requires a minimal foundation and perhaps most importantly it can be relocated.
+And, in relation to phosphate storage, the composite PVC/Polyester membranes we use are impervious to the oxidising effects of phosphate and will last for 20 years even in the middle of the Sahara Desert.

 At Toro Shelters we are proud to see our shelters being used for phosphate storage and if you would like to learn more about them, please do not hesitate to get in contact with us.